eucalyptus/euca-demo/installs/install-10-faststart/docs/install-11-faststart-configure-dns.md

     to explicitly specify the User and Region, this adds a lot of typing.

-    While Euca2ools accepts a "USER@REGION" value in the AWS_DEFAULT_REGION environment variable to avoid having to pass these values on every command, this breaks AWS CLI which cannot handle this extension to the variable format.
+    While Euca2ools accepts a "USER@REGION" value in the AWS_DEFAULT_REGION environment variable to avoid having to pass these values on every command, this breaks AWSCLI which cannot handle this extension to the variable format.

-    By setting the variables defined below, both Euca2ools and AWS CLI can be used interchangably.
+    By setting the variables defined below, both Euca2ools and AWSCLI can be used interchangably.

     Add these lines to your ~/.bash_profile:
     ```bash